 Jon absolutely hated Demon's Crest and they actually got into a fight over it.
-Whether or not they air that episode remains to be seen.
+Much like Sonic 2006, that video will likely never see the light of day.

 In Super Mario Sunshine, Arin defeats a few bosses in ways they're obviously not supposed to be beaten.